Comparing remote files with Vim

 Other protocols

-, the netrw plugin also supports several
+As well as scp, the netrw plugin also supports several

-other protocols including ftp
+other protocols including ftp, rsync and sftp.

 Comparing remote files